yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 We will also extend the token's validity to 30 days for added convenience.<br>
-Welcome to `0.8.0` in our week 1 of the Terraform Beginner Bootcamp.
+Welcome to `0.8.0` in our *Week Zero* of the Terraform Beginner Bootcamp.

 ### Design the Bash Script